 The NZSA Trainee Representatives represent you – please feel free to contact them.
-Our current reps are:
+Our reps are:

-If you are interested in being part of NZSA Trainee Representation, please contact a current Trainee Representative.
-What is required is the desire to contribute to our profession and support your colleagues, along with some spare time!
+If you are interested in NZSA Trainee Representation, please contact a current Trainee Representative.
+You’ll have a desire to contribute to our profession and support your colleagues, along with some spare time!

 Other Trainee Organisations

 The ANZCA Trainee Committee (ATC) and the ANZCA New Zealand Trainee Committee (NZTC)

 These were formed in 2005 and each region in Australia has a committee, as does New Zealand, Hong Kong, Malaysia, and Singapore.
 Their role is to provide a link between trainees and the core functions of ANZCA, as well as look after the welfare of trainees.

 The ANZCA NZTC’s major work has been to produce the trainee handbook, Anaesthesia Training in New Zealand Made Easy, which aims to guide trainees through their anaesthesia courses.
 It is an excellent publication and recommended reading.